 We must always strive to enhance the citizen experience through differentiated amenities.
 Parks, trails, arts and culture programming and recreation programs strive to make Cedar Falls truly unique for everyone that calls this home.
 To build out our amenities, I will continue to promote public-private design and financing partnerships in every project from park shelters to the potential river enhancement.
 Pickle ball courts, Clay Street Park, Beau’s Park are all examples of the power of partnership.
 I am committed the thoughtful, feasible, impact-minded investments.

 Cedar Falls has a robust economic climate, but we are poised for so much more.
 Our economic eco-system is unrivaled with our education system, infrastructure (data and transportation), quality of life, diverse enterprises and supporting government.
 To grow our economic base beyond incremental ‘brick and mortar’ wins, we need to set our efforts on organic, new business based on innovation, productivity and Midwestern ingenuity.
-We need balanced incentives to not only support the legacy businesses of our city, but also the future.
+We need balanced incentives that not only support legacy businesses, but also the future.
 I will strive to create policies, partnerships and investments to create a business environment that fosters job creation, innovation and wealth creation.
-I have blog about this a lot, Cedar Falls Business First.
+I have blogged about this a lot, see Cedar Falls Business First.

 Since day one, I have been a proponent of open, transparent, accessible and representative government.
 We should hold elected officials and staff to the highest standards for integrity and professionalism.
 In my original terms, we elevated transparency to new heights by broadcasting more city meetings (committees and school board included), digitized meeting information and improved processes across the board.
 We held important hearings on civil liberties, decriminalization, mayoral duties and goals and budgets.
 All this is done to preserve the integrity of local government so it works for you.
 I am totally committed to demystifying local government and vow to continue my excessive efforts to communicate the happenings and opportunities in our city through my regular Blog.